Awkward corners

 What about the plateau start and end positions?
 Currently these are

-found using a call to lookup
+found using a call to lookup, with the column hardcoded to

 can’t substitute a wildcard in here, so instead we need to make use of